-Click on the link above to access emergency information related to campus safety.
-The emergency preparedness sites and emergency preparedness programs are all a service of the Appalachian State University Office of Environmental Health, Safety and Emergency Management (EHS&EM).
+The Emergency Preparedness (opens in a new tab) site and programs are all a service of the Appalachian State University Office of Environmental Health, Safety and Emergency Management (EHS&EM).

-The Counseling and Psychological Services Center supports the mission of Appalachian State University and the Division of Student Development in the academic, vocational, emotional, social and cultural development of students.
-The goal of the Counseling Center is to assist the University community in maximizing the personal growth and development of its members.
+The Counseling and Psychological Services Center (opens in a new tab) supports the mission of Appalachian State University and the Division of Student Affairs in the academic, vocational, emotional, social and cultural development of students.
+The goal of the Counseling & Psychological Services Center is to assist the University community in maximizing the personal growth and development of its members.

-The Mary S. Shook Student Health Service is a primary care ambulatory campus health clinic helping meet the needs of Appalachian State University students.
+The M. S. Shook Student Health Service (opens in a new tab) is a primary care ambulatory campus health clinic helping meet the needs of Appalachian State University students.